axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/combined.md

 ---
-description: Install a standalone mainnet bridge operator after setting up the validator node.
+description: Install a mainnet validator and bridge on one machine using Docker.
+slug: /node-operators/mainnet/combined
 ---

-# Run a standalone bridge
+# Run a validator and bridge together
-This guide demonstrates how to run a bridge operator node on the mainnet using Docker.
+This guide demonstrates how to run a mainnet validator node and a bridge operator on one machine using Docker.

 ## Prerequisites
 ### Docker